mswart/chef-nullmailer/README.md

 ### Relay host

-* `relayhost` (`"mail.#{node['domain']"`): Remote server to which to send each message
+* `relayhost` (`"mail.#{node['domain']}"`): Remote server to which to send each message
-* `relay_proto` (`'smtp'): Default protocol used to transfer mails the to remote servers.
+* `relay_proto` (`'smtp'`): Default protocol used to transfer mails the to remote servers.
 * `relay_options`: A dictionary with additional options for the protocol executable.
-Run `/usr/lib/nullable/$protocol' --help` for argumetn documentation.
+Run `/usr/lib/nullable/$protocol' --help` for argument documentation.
 Keys are parameter names.
-Use boolean values to enabled/disabled flag attributes for string values for arguments with parameter.
+Use boolean values to enable/disable flag attributes for string values for arguments with parameter.

 ### Main Options